-When setting up a web server, a commonly asked question among web developers / owners is whether they should choose Nginx vs Apache.
+When setting up a web server, a commonly asked question among web developers is whether they should choose Nginx or Apache.
 There is no right or wrong answer to this.
 Both web servers are amongst the most actively used open source servers on the Internet.
 According to Netcraft, as of July 2016, 68% of all active websites were either using Apache or Nginx.

 The web server you choose can be largely dependent upon personal preference as well as what works best for the project at hand.
 This article will discuss the differences that exist between both popular web servers to help you get a better understanding of where each one excels.

 Overview of Nginx